Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Simulation Results

-The number of re-plan operations depends greatly on the number of robots, the communications range, initial distribution, and quality of initial assignments.
 The time for a re-plan operation also directly depends on the number of agents in the connected component.
-Planning times on simulated teams of robots using a single computer take approximately $10^{-7}{N_c}^3$ seconds such that a component of 100 robots takes about 0.1 seconds to plan.
-This is more than sufficient for the proposed applications.
+Planning times on simulated teams of $\N_c$ robots using a single computer take approximately $10^{-7}{\N_c}^3$ seconds, which reads that a component of 100 connected robots takes about 0.1 seconds to re-plan.
+The required computational time is typically sufficient for the proposed multi-robot applications.